What is an Escrow?

 An Escrow is an arrangement for a third party to hold the assets of a transaction temporarily.
 The assets are kept in a third-party account and are only released when all terms of the agreement have been met.
 The use of an escrow account in a transaction adds a degree of safety for both parties.

-The main purpose of an escrow is to ensure that everybody sticks to their end of the bargain, and can be seen as a mediator of the transaction.
-It asserts that the transfer of assets only happens when all the obligations have been met.
+The main purpose of an escrow is to ensure that everybody sticks to their end of the bargain.
+It can be seen as a mediator of the transaction.
+It asserts that the transfer of assets only happens when all the obligations of the transaction have been met.

 - A large transaction value – such as the purchase of a home